Mokalik: Production

 The filmmaker Kunle Afolayan cast his nephew Toni Afolayan in the main lead role who also eventually made his acting debut.
-Popular singer Simi also made her acting debut through this project and Tobi Bakre who participated in the Big Brother Naija (season 3) also made his acting debut.
+Popular singer Simi also made her acting debut through this project and Tobi Bakre who participated in Big Brother Naija (season 3) also made his acting debut.
 The film was predominantly shot in a mechanical village and also in Agege and Lagos.
 The post-production works were done in Nigeria.
 The film was shot with a special flexible cinema camera Canon EOS C300 Mark II camera.
 The film director revealed that this film was made with the intention of releasing it in Yoruba language as it was his first major film in the Yoruba language.

 Reception

 Nollywood Post in its review praised the movie's accuracy "The drama, the mischief, the retail stores, the canteen, the graduation ceremony down to the costumes, excessive make-up use, and the chain of command in an environment like that was accurately portrayed."